Imaging System Simulation

 Aperture control

-Historically, in most photographic applications, the lens is not used at its biggest aperture opening, however, many similar applications do not consider this situation and defaults to only simulate the lens wide open.
+Historically, in most photographic applications, the lens is not used wide open, i.e., at its biggest aperture opening.
+However, many similar applications do not consider this situation and defaults to only simulate the lens wide open.
+This leaves many effects unobtainable, with the most obvious one being the shape of the out-of-focus spots.

 The framework, however, not only could simulate stopping down apertures, but it also supports simulating the shape created by aperture blades.
-By defining different aperture blades and constructing a diaphragm from them, the framework could accurately recreate any type of aperture and, consequently, any bokeh shape.
+The user could define different aperture blades and constructing a diaphragm from them, the framework can then accurately recreate any type of aperture and, consequently, any bokeh shape.

 When given a aperture value, the framework compares the size of the theoretical entrance pupil size between the maximum aperture and the desired aperture, calculating an area ratio.
 Induvial blades are then rotated, the framework keeps updating the resulting area ratio and automatically adjust the degree of rotation to make sure it stops at the the exact aperture value.
 Additionally, the diaphragm is linked directly to the pupil.
 As such, when set to sample from pupil rather than 1st surface, no samples will be wasted due to reduced aperture size.